-The 2020 season is the third as Vanderbilt’s volunteer coach for David Macias.
+The 2021 season is the fourth as Vanderbilt’s volunteer coach for David Macias.

 With the help of Macias, the Commodores surged offensively during their historic 2019 campaign, setting single-season records in home runs (100), RBIs (541), walks (339) and runs (578).
 Vanderbilt posted an SEC-record 59 wins en route to capturing the College World Series title.
 Vanderbilt secured the SEC regular season and tournament titles, becoming the first program to accomplish the feat outright since Vandy’s 2007 program did so.

 During 2018, the Commodores run of 10 of 14 wins to close the season, highlighted by three straight at the NCAA Clemson Regional to capture the event for the second-consecutive season.
 With the result, Vandy went on to host the NCAA Super Regionals for the first time since 2014.

 The black and cold set a program record and ranked fifth nationally with a .981 fielding percentage.
 With 101 stolen bases, Vandy finished atop the SEC for the third time in six seasons.
 The team’s 67 home runs also ranked 23rd nationally.